collegeAccount/Tasty-Incremental/README.md

-# Dick Incremental
+# Tasty Incremental

-Taste All The Dicks!
+Taste All The Flavors!